-Complaint Log No. Date of Complaint Received From Received By Nature of Complaint Investigation/Mitigation Action Status • All tunnel activities are carried out at 107m under the shaft. • All frontline staff attend safety & environmental briefing and morning exercise every morning from 7:30 a.m. for 20-30 minutes, to increase their awareness in safety and environmental protection including noise control.
+Complaint Log No. Date of Complaint Received From Received By Nature of Complaint Investigation/Mitigation Action Status enclosure to minimize noise from the construction site; • The Contractor was agreed to start the site operation not early than 08:00; • The Contractor was agreed to start the breaking activities not early than 09:00.
 Apart from the above mitigation measures and site arrangement taken or to be taken by the main contractor, the main contractor was reminded that the machines and plant should be well-maintained.
-They should be shut down when they are not in use to minimize the noise nuisance.
+They should be shut down when they are not in used to minimize the noise nuisance.
 The main contractor was suggested to maintain good relationship with the nearby sensitive receivers/ stakeholders which may be affected by the construction works such as providing better/ more detail information of the work nature and inform in advance of the noisy works to the nearby residents.
-The main contractor was suggested to have a clear instruction from the site management to handle the enquiries and complaints from the public.
+EC016_CK RCT20200 525_053 25 May 2020 Contract Complaint Hotline The Contractor & Engineer Construction Noise A complainant from Kwun Fai Court complained about the removal of noise absorption curtains that were originally erected at the Project Site boundary at Fat Kwong Street.
+The complainant had previously shown Investigation report was finalized on 9 June 2020.